-11. Click the New Command Bar icon in the Command Bar Item tab.
-The Select Item Type dialog appears:
+11. Click the New Command Bar button in the Command Bar Item tab.
+The Select Item Type dialog appears.

 - 12. Select Menu and click OK.
 It appears in the Command Bar Item tab. - 13.
-Right click on the Menu ItemType and select Open from the context menu. - 14.
-Right click tgv_part_menu in the Command Bar Item grid and select "View Command Bar Item."
-The tgv_part_menu presentation item appears:
+Right-click the Menu ItemType and click Open in the context menu. - 14.
+Right-click tgv_part_menu in the Command Bar Item grid and select View Command Bar Item.
+The tgv_part_menu Presentation Item appears.

-The rb_viewItemInitHandler method is used to determine whether or not the data template is valid.
+The rb_viewItemInitHandler Method is used to determine whether or not the data template is valid.

-4.5 Expanding/Collapsing Tree Grid Rows
+4.5 Expanding and Collapsing Tree Grid Rows